Pupil Premium Policy & Strategy 2018-2019

-Every child who is considered ‘disadvantaged’ is valued, respected and entitled to develop to his/her full potential, irrespective of disadvantage.
+At Crestwood School, we are dedicated to ensuring all our students are able to meet their full potential.
+Every child who is considered ‘disadvantaged’ is valued, respected and entitled to develop to his/her full potential, irrespective of their socio-economic background.

 Pupil Premium at Crestwood School